ncsa/Delta_doc/docs/source/prog_env/index.rst

       password: 9e8081e80d9999c3c525fe26
       cert: false

 #.
 Open a local browser on your desktop system with URL = http://127.0.0.1:8899.
-Login with the password copied from above and begin using vscode in your browser.
+Log in with the password copied from above and begin using VS Code in your browser.

    ..  image:: ../aux_pages/images/vscode_code_server/vscode_in_browser.png
        :alt: vscode in a web browser